hpcleuven/VscDocumentation/source/data/iCommands.rst

 $ imv /kuleuven_tier1_pilot/trash/home/vsc33586/dataExample/test1.txt /kuleuven_tier1_pilot/home/vsc33586/dataExample

-To remove the file completly from the system, you need to execute; either;
+To remove the file completely from the system, you need to execute either;

 ::